-GPC is a structure for product classification (taxonomy), not individual product identification (GTIN) or description (dictionary).
-In other words, GPC provides a way to abstract rather than describe an individual product (which is handled by the trade item attributes).
+GPC is a structure for product classification (process of categorizing products into organized groups based on their attributes), not individual product identification (GTIN) or description (dictionary).
+In other words, GPC provides a way to group similar products and provides a hierarchical relationship between them rather than describe an individual product (which is handled by the trade item attributes).